Here are instructions for configuring VMware Tanzu Application Service for VMs (TAS for VMs).

 • Password: Enter the password for the provided username.

 • Database CA certificate: This certificate is used when encrypting traffic to and from the database.
+For certificate rotation, you may enter multiple CA certificates in this field.

 • Disable hostname verification: Activate this check box to deactivate hostname verification for TLS connections to the targeted database server.
 You cannot deactivate hostname verification for TLS connections to Postgres databases.
 You must select this option if you are configuring an external database on GCP or Azure.